Virginia Hall had no choice.

-It was winter.
-On November 9th, 1942 and for the next three days, covering 50 miles over some of the most forbidding territory, “the limping lady” dragged her prosthetic limb through the snow and ice to freedom in Spain.
+On November 9th, 1942, and for the next three days, covering 50 miles over some of the most forbidding territory, “the limping lady” dragged her prosthetic limb through the snow and ice to freedom in Spain.

 It was September 2019 and on the first day, we encountered a strong, biting wind.
 The first snow of the season was swirling around us.
 We knew we’d found the trail when looking over the pass, we saw the French town of Mantet in the distance–a landmark Virginia used.
 She trekked the Pyrenees in November when the snow is deep and the wind is frigid.
 We could understand Virginia’s claim, “It was the scariest thing I’d ever do.”

 For more, read, “A Climb to Freedom,” on this website’s home page.

 Hall of Mirrors by Craig Gralley